 Quarterbacking a comeback for a lost water resource in West Texas

 The story of Comanche Springs is known to every student of Texas water law.
-Once a 30 million gallon a day oasis on the edge of the Chihuahuan Desert, Comanche Springs supported native populations and early settlers through the 1940s, when it began to sputter.
-It finally went dry in the 1950s due to significant groundwater pumping upstream from the springs.
+Once a 30 million gallon a day oasis on the edge of the Chihuahuan Desert, Comanche Springs supported nomadic Indian tribes, Spanish explorers and families of Mexican and European descent who put down stakes in the area because of the water.

-Over the last decade, however, the once-quiet springs have begun flowing again in the late winter months when the aquifer rebounded from summer irrigation pumping – leading some people to ask, “Could Comanche Springs be permanently restored?”
+Over the last decade, however, the once-quiet springs have begun flowing again in the late winter months when the aquifer rebounds from summer irrigation pumping – leading some people to ask, “What would it take to restore Comanche Springs?”